PanosGriziotis/Unibot/README.md

 When talking to the bot, a database is automatically created and connected to the system’s actions consisting of information collected from the web.
 The selected source is the official website of the Department of Informatics and Telecommunication of the National Kapodistrian University of Athens (https://www.di.uoa.gr).
 The range of data for this example version was restricted to the undergraduate curriculum and the academic year of 2019-2020 schedule.

+A detailed report of the project can be found [here](https://drive.google.com/file/d/1rU-FdwmGZ9Y6yIH5GpHDhdjnewzQuoJv/view?usp=sharing)

 ## Installation